37 Different Types of Wasps in Georgia

 The Red-and-black Mason Wasp (Pachodynerus erynnis) is a common species of wasp found in Georgia and other parts of the United States.

-These wasps are small to medium in size, usually reaching lengths of 0.3 inches (7 mm).
+These wasps are small to medium, usually reaching lengths of 0.3 inches (7 mm).
 They are usually black with reddish or orange marks on their bodies.

-The Red-and-black Mason Wasp is a solitary species of wasp that feeds on nectar and pollen.
+The Red-and-black Mason Wasp is a solitary wasp species that feeds on nectar and pollen.

 They are often seen hovering around flowers in search of food.
-They are types of wasps in Georgia that also feed on other insects, such as caterpillars and aphids.
+They are wasps in Georgia that also feed on other insects, such as caterpillars and aphids.

 The Red-and-black Mason Wasps build mud nests on the sides of houses and other structures and in hollow trees and stumps.
 They are beneficial insects since they help control insect pests.